 Say you began your constituent report as a simple search that includes giving fields, such as "Events (giving)":

 If you are using a simple search and then you select a "Total giving (custom)" field in your report, you'll be asked if you want to apply your search criteria to the custom options for that field in this popup dialog:

-When you select "Yes", this means that if you searched on a gift attribute such as "Events (giving)" and selected the "Test Event", that restriction will be added to your "Total giving (custom)" field as well, as shown here:
+When you select "Yes", this means that if you searched on a gift attribute such as "Events (giving)" and selected the "Fall 2019 Gala", that restriction will be added to your "Total giving (custom)" field as well, as shown here:

 3. Preview the report

 For CSV exports, you can preview the results either via the Quick Preview button (useful if you are in the midst of customizing a report) or in the Preview step.

 When you are happy with your report, you can save it as a new report template.
 Or you can simply export the results (either immediately or on a schedule).

 Sample report: Total giving from 3 fiscal years ago to the present

 Total giving reports are widely used and can be created easily in LGL.